csula-students/beautiful-data-project-dream/notes/homeworks/homework2.md

 * Implement data collector [5 pts]
 * Testing your own data collector [2 pts]

 > P.s.
-I will randomly asking a few teams to explain to me your code.
-If you cannot explain your code to me (aka. answer my questions on how you do your programming), I will take points off.
+> I will randomly ask a few teams to explain your code to me.
+> If you cannot explain your code (aka. answer my questions on how you implemented), I will take points off.
+Or worse, I will count you as copying code from someone else for not able to explain and thus giving you a **zero**.
-> I will announce the team list at the class before the submission deadline.
+> The random team list will be announced at the class right before the homework submission deadline.
-> - Eric
+> <p style="text-align: right">- Eric</p>

 [1]: https://github.com/csula/cs460-fall-2015/blob/master/documents/misc/github-tutorial.md
 [2]: https://try.github.io/levels/1/challenges/1